SamuelOkoth/A-Chimoney-Guide-to-Payouts-for-Digital-Marketplaces/README.md

 ### Key Features of Chimoney’s API:

-- **Multi-Currency Support**: Send payouts in various currencies, eliminating the need for third-party conversion tools.
+- **Multi-Currency Support**: Send payouts in different currencies, eliminating the need for third-party conversion tools.
 - **Compliance Assurance**: The API handles compliance requirements, ensuring your marketplace operates within legal frameworks.
 - **Secure Transactions**: Built-in security protocols protect sensitive data, providing peace of mind for you and your users.
 - **Scalable Solutions**: Handle high transaction volumes effortlessly as your marketplace grows.